Exporting and Importing the E-Maj Configuration

 }

-The parameters data can be written to a file with:
+The parameters data can be written to a flat file with:

-The file path must be accessible in write mode by the PostgreSQL instance.
+If present, the file path must be writable by the PostgreSQL instance.

 INSERT INTO my_table (my_parameters_json)

-The generated JSON structure contains the “parameters” attribute described above, preceded by two “_comment” and “_help” attributes.
+The generated JSON structure contains the “parameters” attribute described above, preceded by _comment and _help attributes.

 {